Looking down into the Crater of Vesuvius. Source: www.euro-t-guide.com

 Angers.
 Tapestry with the Apocalypse – Second Trumpet.
 Angers.
 Source: Pinterest

-Next up, are a couple of articles, which focus on particular environmental disasters caused by tsunamis, earthquakes, flooding and sand drifts.
-Carlos Arteaga-Cardineau takes as his departure the earthquake in Lorca in 2011, where 9 people died and which left large parts of the city falling apart, and explores the correspondence between the written and the archaeological sources, while identifying the impact upon ruined settlements and cities.
-Focus is especially on Baelo Claudia, founded in the 2nd Century, but destroyed in the 4th century by a major earthquake and probable tsunami.
-Some post-classical rebuilding followed, but the town was basically left in ruins in the 6th century.
-Another catastrophic event – the tsunami in AD 755 – probably caused as much devastation causing Arteaga-Cardineau to reflect upon the incalculable devastation, which might result from similar disasters, waiting to happen in the 21st century, should they affect the Golden Coast of present-day Andalucía.
+Next up are a couple of articles that focus on particular environmental disasters caused by tsunamis, earthquakes, flooding, and sand drifts.
+Carlos Arteaga-Cardineau takes as his departure the earthquake in Lorca in 2011, where nine people died which left large parts of the city falling apart, and explores the correspondence between the written and the archaeological sources while identifying the impact upon ruined settlements and cities.
+The focus is especially on Baelo Claudia, which was founded in the 2nd century but was destroyed in the 4th century by a major earthquake and probable tsunami.
+Some postclassical rebuilding followed, but the town was basically left in ruins in the 6th century.
+Another catastrophic event – the tsunami in AD 755 – probably caused as much devastation, causing Arteaga-Cardineau to reflect upon the incalculable devastation, which might result from similar disasters waiting to happen in the 21st century, should they affect the Golden Coast of present-day Andalucía.

 Kenfig Castle Source: Kenfig Nature Reserve